 The two artists will be inspired and influenced by stories and events already written about the city of Limassol, but also by things yet to be discovered.
 The project aspires to involve local artists through interviews and workshops that will be providing material for the creation of this experiential recorded walk.
-All of the project’s stages will take place between January and September, with the first walks expected to take place before the end of 2021.
+All of the project’s stages will take place between January and September.
 The objective is to create a timeless material combining the history of the area with Arts and Technology.

 Maria Varnakkidou and Constantina Andreou collaborated with the Rialto Theatre back in July, during the first FlashArt edition, on the project Come Together, an experiential work inspired by the lockdown.

 Maria Varnakkidou studied Contemporary Theatre at Brunel University, London, and graduated from the Royal Holloway, London with an MA in Theatre Directing.